 ISGlobal Director General Antoni Plasència thanked the Spanish Ministry of Science, Innovation and Universities for the award.
 “This accreditation confirms the success of our vision – the notion that health problems don’t recognise borders in a globalised world – and of our pioneering approach, which is based on the promotion of interdisciplinary science that incorporates research on poverty-related transmissible diseases as well as research on chronic diseases and their environmental and climate-related causes,” he commented.

 Josep Maria Antó, ISGlobal Scientific Director, added that “it also provides a unique opportunity for us to keep working to improve our understanding of complex health problems and to help address urgent needs associated with the implementation of the Sustainable Development Goals agenda.”

 Severo Ochoa Centre of Excellence Accreditation

 The purpose of the Severo Ochoa Centre of Excellence award is to fund and accredit research centres and public research units that have developed highly competitive, cutting-edge research programmes positioned among the best in the world in their respective scientific fields.
-The award provides €4 million over a four-year period.
+The award provides €4 million over a four-year period, starting on December 16th 2019.
 It will also provide priority access to scientific facilities, greater flexibility in the hiring of researchers and the ability to attract patronage.

 In addition to ISGlobal, the International Center for Numerical Methods in Engineering (CIMNE), the Center for Ecology and Forest Applications Research (CREAF), the Donostia International Physics Center (DIPC), and the Institute of Environmental Assessment and Water Research (IDAEA) have also achieved the 'Severo Ochoa' accreditation for the first time, while the Institute for Bioengineering of Catalunya (IBEC) is re-accredited.